 Socially and environmentally responsible investment equals higher returns

-Knowing how exposed and how well your portfolio companies manage their material ESG issues has become an increasingly important part to making well-informed investment decisions.
-There’s a growing body of industry research which supports the proposition that there are positive correlations between ESG rankings and risk adjusted equity returns.
+Knowing how exposed and how well your portfolio companies manage their material ESG issues has become an increasingly important part of making well-informed investment decisions.
+There’s a growing body of industry research that supports the proposition that there are positive correlations between ESG rankings and risk-adjusted equity returns.
 In light of the short track record of ESG scores, as well as their ongoing shortcomings, this statement needs to be taken with a grain of salt.